reggaeman007jah/killchain_anizay/functions_Voice2/notes.md

 then when moving team is in place, swap over you need two teams, a start point an objective point, and distance to bound (30m eg) validation should be that both teams are close to eachother - within say 100m

+// embed with
+this will take a group, and take a player, and have the group follow the player around as a meatshield